henrygd/bigger-picture/readme.md

 npm install bigger-picture
 ```

 Add the required [CSS](dist/bigger-picture.css) or [SCSS](dist/bigger-picture.scss) to your project.
-If possible, import from the package so you won't need to manually replace styles when you update.
+You can `import "bigger-picture/css"` to avoid manually replacing styles when you update.

-Alternatively, you can include the script directly in a script tag or load from a CDN like [jsDelivr](https://www.jsdelivr.com/package/npm/bigger-picture?path=dist).
+Alternatively, you can load from a CDN like [jsDelivr](https://www.jsdelivr.com/package/npm/bigger-picture?path=dist).

 ## Usage